 At the small village of Malta called Qawra, Brexit shouldn’t be important.
-Between sun and sea, the residents of this region in the middle of Mediterranean should only worry about swimming and sunbathing that has already started on March the 29th, the day that Theresa May triggered article 50 with her 6-pages letter.
+Between sun and sea, the residents of this region in the middle of Mediterranean should only worry about swimming and sunbathing that has already started on March the 29th, the day that Theresa May triggered article 50 with her 6-page letter.

 But Qawra hosts the biggest community of British citizens in Malta and the Library of British Residents Association.
 So Brexit is often the central discussion subject among them… British expats are the highest number of foreigners in the country.